-Jack The Ripper – The White Chapel Murders
+Jack The Ripper – The White Chapel Killer

 Jack the Ripper was an infamous murderer who terrorized White Chapel in London’s East End in 1888.
 To this day, the serial killer’s true identity, and motives, remain a mystery.

-Jack the Ripper earned his name after police investigators received a letter entitled “From Hell” from a person claiming to be the murderer.
+Jack the Ripper earned his name after police investigators received a letter, entitled “From Hell”, from a person claiming to be the murderer.
 In the police case files, Jack the Ripper was known as “The Whitechapel Murderer“, as well as “Leather Apron“.
 During 1888 in London’s White Chapel district, Jack the Ripper preyed upon desperate prostitutes who worked in the slums of London’s East End.
 He would cut their throats prior to mutilating their abdomen.
-The mysterious serial killer even removed organs from at least three of his victims, including wombs and kidneys, which led investigators to believe the killer had knowledge of anatomy.
+The mysterious serial killer even removed organs from at least three of their victims, including wombs and kidneys, which led investigators to believe the killer had some knowledge of anatomy.

 I keep on hearing the police have caught me but they wont fix me just yet.
 I have laughed when they look so clever and talk about being on the right track.
 That joke about Leather Apron gave me real fits.
 I am down on whores and I shant quit ripping them till I do get buckled.
 Grand work the last job was.
 I gave the lady no time to squeal.
 How can they catch me now.
 I love my work and want to start again.
 You will soon hear of me with my funny little games.
 I saved some of the proper red stuff in a ginger beer bottle over the last job to write with but it went thick like glue and I cant use it.
 Red ink is fit enough I hope ha. ha.
 The next job I do I shall clip the ladys ears off and send to the police officers just for jolly wouldn’t you.
 Keep this letter back till I do a bit more work, then give it out straight.
 My knife’s so nice and sharp I want to get to work right away if I get a chance.
 Good Luck.